danielsqtang/AdvanceLocal/README.md

 So I made an account on https://newsapi.org for an api code.
 And using jupyternotebook to test python code, I am able to query successfully.
-Next steps would be porting the working code into Chalice
+Next steps would be porting the working code into Chalice.
+I was running into security issues with Chalice and was unable to test via Chalice.

 3) Upload PNG image to S3